rancher/rke/README.md

 addon_job_timeout: 30
 ```

-#### Critical and uncritical addons
+#### Critical and noncritical addons
-As of version `0.1.7-rc1`, addons are split into two categories: critical and uncritical.
+As of version `0.1.7-rc1`, addons are split into two categories: critical and noncritical.

 Critical addons will cause RKE to error out if they fail to deploy for any reason.
-While uncritical addons will just log a warning and continue with the deployment.
+While noncritical addons will just log a warning and continue with the deployment.
 Currently only the network plugin is considered critical.
 ## High Availability

 RKE is HA ready, you can specify more than one controlplane host in the `cluster.yml` file, and rke will deploy master components on all of them, the kubelets are configured to connect to `127.0.0.1:6443` by default which is the address of `nginx-proxy` service that proxy requests to all master nodes.